bootcampyoussef/mle-data-pipeline-project/data-pipeline-project.md

 Bonus task if you have the time:

 1. Upload the data to an local SQL database or BigQuery and create dbt models that are calculating the revenue per day on it.
-2. Union the Yellow and Green Taxi Trips and calculate the revenue per day and taxi type (tip this column has to be created by you).
-The result should be saved as a parquet file in a GCS bucket.

 ## Questions: